rust-lang/rust/text/0000-erfc-post-build-contexts.md

 function.

 Crates which define a post-build context must have an `post-build-context = true` key in their `Cargo.toml`.
+They cannot be used as regular dependencies.
 It can also specify

 ```rust
 single-target = true    # false by default